cisco/mindmeld/docs/source/userguide/architecture.rst

 As the core orchestrator of the MindMeld platform, the Application Manager:

-	- Receives the client request from the gateway
+	- Receives the client request from a supported endpoint
 	- Processes the request by passing it through all the Workbench-trained components of the MindMeld platform
-	- Returns the final response to the gateway once processing is complete
+	- Returns the final response to the endpoint once processing is complete

 The application manager works behind the scenes, hidden from the Workbench developer.